Learn more about our Book with Confidence and Travel Updates.

 Disembark the Ocean Explorer before a panoramic tour of Copenhagen

-The ship arrives to Copenhagen this morning and after your final breakfast on board, you'll disembark the Ocean Explorer — we hope you enjoyed your time on Vantage's first small ship ocean-cruising expedition vessel!
+The ship arrives to Copenhagen this morning and after your final breakfast on board, you'll disembark the Ocean Explorer — we hope you enjoyed your time on Vantage's first small ship ocean-cruising small ship!

 Today's panoramic tour of charming, friendly Copenhagen features the famed Little Mermaid statue on her watery perch, the Nyhavn canal district, towered and turreted Rosenborg Castle, and the dignified Amalienborg Castle where Denmark’s Queen Margrethe II resides today.
 Part of your tour includes a scenic canal boat ride, and you’ll see how Copenhagen’s residents make use of these historic channels.

 From renowned Noma restaurant to an up-cropping of other Michelin-starred gems, food has become Copenhagen’s main attraction!
 On a visit to a local food market, you’ll see what the locals are cooking up.
 Lunch is on your own here, too, among more than 60 stalls selling everything from tacos to tapas, sushi to salad.